- 15Shares

 Could there be anything better than experiencing Christmas in London?

-There is no denying that Christmas in London 2020 will be different – but it’s not cancelled.
-With no usual popular switch-on events, social distancing, and reduced capacity, it might not be the merriest holiday.
-However, there are many festive Christmas attractions and activities in London that can lighten up your mood.
-Whether you’re a local or one of the millions of tourists who visit London every year, dress up in your Christmas sweaters and get in the holiday spirit!
+There are many festive Christmas attractions and activities in London that can lighten up your mood.
+Whether you’re a local or one of the millions of tourists who visit London every year, dress up in your Christmas sweaters and get in the holiday spirit.
+Here are our top things to do in London at Christmas!

-2. Regent Street at Christmas in London
+1. Regent Street at Christmas in London

-The installation, inspired by Regent street’s very first Christmas light scheme, is undoubtedly an unmissable thing to see during Christmas in London.
-The largest light installation in the country, with giant golden angels shining over central London, is an iconic sight.
-Stroll through Regent Street where 300,000 lights illuminate one of the most prestigious streets in London.
-You’ll feel like you’ve stepped out of a Christmas movie.
+The largest light installation in the country, with giant golden angels shining over central London, is iconic.
+Stroll through Regent Street, where 300,000 lights illuminate one of the most prestigious streets in London.
+Plus, you’ll feel like you’ve stepped out of a Christmas movie.

 GOOD TO KNOW:

-3. Oxford Street at Christmas in London
+2. Oxford Street at Christmas in London

 GOOD TO KNOW:

-4. New Bond Street
+3. New Bond Street

 New Bond Street, London